thedersen/backbone.validation/README.md

 It's easy to get up and running.
 You only need to have Backbone (including underscore.js) in your page before including the Backbone.Validation plugin.
 If you are using the default implementation of the callbacks, you also need to include jQuery.

-The plugin is tested with, and should work with the following versions of Backbone:
+The plugin is tested with, and should work with the following versions of

+* Backbone >= 1.0.0
-* 1.0
+* Underscore >= 1.4.3

 ### Configure validation rules on the Model